Build Your Investor Hunter AI Agent with ADK

 Level 2: The Market Truth-Seeker (RAG)

 It is easy to fall into the trap of "market optimism."
 In this level, you will give your advisors access to mock market reports to ground your pitch in reality.
 We will be using mock data to ensure you will not have to wait long for indexing of the files to finish.
-We will use Vertex AI Search solution on Google Cloud.
-TBD: Provide link to the mock data files.
+See mock data here (copy, paste & save as .txt file or generate your own).
+We will use Vertex AI Search solution on Google Cloud - grounding models with RAG reduces hallucinations and increases the reliability of the model's responses.

 Task